-There is a lot to cover here, and the answer really depends on the features of your kayak, and wither you are planning to fly fish from the kayak or just using it for transport.
+There is a lot to cover here, and the answer really depends on the features of your kayak, and whether you are planning to fly fish from the kayak or just use it for transport.

 Most fishing kayaks have features designed for carrying and storing rods, although because of the length of a fly rod.
-In some cases you have to split them in half before storing.
+In some cases, you have to split them in half before storing them.

 If the kayak does not have an accessible hull, then the only option is to secure the rod externally.
 Usually under several bungees and other tie downs.
 These bungees are typically fairly secure, and nothing short of capsizing in rough conditions should cause a rod case being lost.
 Some kayaks simply do not have enough bungees.
 One non-destructive option is just to tape the tube in place with duct tape.